kimgoulb/mailchimp-api/README.md

+Forked and updated for v3 from: https://github.com/drewm/mailchimp-api

 MailChimp API
 =============

-Super-simple, minimum abstraction MailChimp API v2 wrapper, in PHP.
+Super-simple, minimum abstraction MailChimp API v3 wrapper, in PHP.

 I hate complex wrappers.
 This lets you get from the MailChimp API docs to the code as directly as possible.